Droving: Australia

 In Australia droving was especially important during a drought in search of better feed and/or water or in search of a yard to work on the livestock.
 Some drovers covered very long distances, they explored the new country and were called "overlanders".
 These men could be on the road for over two years.
+Patsy Durack, for instance, left Queensland for the Kimberley in Western Australia in 1885 with 8,000 cattle, arriving with only half that number some two years and two months later, completing a drive of some 3,000 miles.
+Indeed, long cattle drives continued well into the latter half of the twentieth century.
 During long "dry stages" cattle required extra care.
 That sometimes meant droving in the night when the temperature would drop.

 The standard team of men employed to move 1,200 cattle consisted of seven men: the boss drover, four stockmen, a cook and a horse-tailer.
 Store cattle were moved in large stocks of up to 1500 animals.
 Fat bullocks bred for meat were moved in mobs of about 650 head.

+Europe

+In medieval central Europe, annual cattle drives brought Hungarian Grey cattle across the Danube River to the beef markets of Western Europe.
+In the 16th century, the Swiss operated cattle drives over the St. Gotthard Pass to the markets in Bellinzona and Lugano and into Lombardy in northern Italy.
+The drives had ended by 1700 when sedentary dairy farming proved more profitable.
+In the eighteenth century, up to 80,000 cattle were driven South from Scotland each year.
+From 1850, cattle trains were established from Aberdeen to London.

+United States

+Cattle drives involved cowboys on horseback moving herds of cattle long distances to market.
+Cattle drives were at one time a major economic activity in the American West, particularly between the years 1866-1895, when 10 million cattle were herded from Texas to railheads in Kansas for shipments to stockyards in Chicago and points east.
+Drives usually took place in Texas on the Goodnight-Loving Trail (1866), Potter-Bacon trail (1883), Western trail (1874), Chisholm Trail (1867) and Shawnee Trail (1840s).

+Due to the extensive treatment of cattle drives in fiction and film, the cowboy tending to a herd of cattle has become the worldwide iconic image of the American West.

 Droving feats

 British feats

-In the 18th century English graziers of Craven Highlands, West Riding of Yorkshire, went as far as Scotland to purchase cattle stock, thence to be brought down the drove roads to their cattle-rearing district.
-In the summer of 1745 the celebrated Mr Birtwhistle had 20,000 head brought "on the hoof" from the northern Scotland to Great Close near Malham, a distance of over 300 mi.
+The 18th-century English graziers of Craven Highlands, West Riding of Yorkshire, went as far as Scotland to purchase cattle stock, thence to be brought down the drove roads to their cattle-rearing district.
+In the summer of 1745, the celebrated Mr Birtwhistle had 20,000 head brought "on the hoof" from the northern Scotland to Great Close near Malham, a distance of over 300 mi.